Bellver Blue Tech Zone

 ROI = [(18,000 - 10,000) / 10,000] x 100 = 80%

-In other words, the event would have generated an 80% return.
+That is, the event would have generated an 80% return.

-Which costs should be included
+What costs should be included?

 • venue hire